ucan-wg/revocation/README.md

 ## 2.2 Consistency Models

 UCAN revocation is designed to work in the broadest possible scenarios, and as such needs very weak constraints.
 UCAN revocation MAY operate in fully eventually consistent contexts, with single sources of truth, or among nodes participating in consensus.
 The format of the revocation does not change in these situations; it is entirely managed by how revocations are passed around the network.
+Weak assumptions enable UCAN to work with eventually consistent resources, such as [CRDT]s, [Git] forks, delay-tolerant replicated state machines, and so on.

 These weak assumptions are often associated with being unable to guarantee delivery in a certain time bound.
 Weak assumptions can always be strengthened, but not vice-versa.
 For example, if a capability describes access to a resource with a single location or souce of truth, sending a revocation to that specific agent enables confirmatation in bounded time.
-This grants nearly idential semantics that many people turn to ACLs for, but with all of the benefits of capabilties.
+This grants nearly idential semantics that many people turn to [ACL]s for, but with all of the benefits of capabilties during delegation and invocation.

 # 3 Cache

 The agent that controls a resource SHOULD maintain a cache of revocations that it has seen.
-Other agents MAY also maintain a cache of revocations that they're aware of.
-On recept of a UCAN delegation or invocation, the

-kepp them close to eth reouce

-MAY hold on to extra ones for othrs
+Agents are not limited to only storing revocations for resources that they control.

+During validation of a UCAN delegation chain, the [canonical CID] of each UCAN delegation MUST be checked agianst the cache.
+If there's a match, the relevenat delegation MUST be ignored.
+Note that this MAY NOT invalidate the entire UCAN chain.

+## 3.1 Locality

-It is RECOMMENDED that the canonical revocation store be kept as close to (or inside) the resource it is about as possible.
-For example, the WebNative File System maintains a Merkle tree of revoked CIDs at a well-known path.
-Another example is that a centralized server could have an endpoint that lists the revoked UCANs by [canonical CID].
+Revocation caches SHOULD be kept as close to the resource they describe as possible.

+Resources with a single source of truth SHOULD follow the typical approach of maintaining a revication store at the same physical location as the resoucre.
+For exmape, a centralized server MAY have an endpoint that lists the revoked UCANs by [canonical CID].

+For eventually consistent data structures, this MAY be achieved by including the store directly inside the resource itself.
+For example, a CRDT-based file system SHOULD maintain the revocation store directly at a well-known path.

-## 3.1 Eviction
+## 3.2 Eviction

 Revocations MAY be deleted once the UCAN that they reference expires or otherwise becomes invalid via its proactive mechanisms.